andandandand/image-dataset-curation/REDI_task.md

 #### Note
-Please ensure that you adhere to ethical guidelines and legal requirements while curating the dataset.
-Respect copyright laws and consider privacy concerns related to the images you are collecting.
+Please ensure that you adhere to ethical guidelines while curating the dataset.
+Consider privacy concerns related to the images you are collecting.